Curious about Seattle’s XFL team? Here’s what you need to know

 Where will the Sea Dragons play home games?

 They will play at Lumen Field, as did the 2020 Seattle Dragons.
 Seattle’s home opener is Thursday, Feb.
-23, against the St. Louis BattleHawks.
+23, against the St. Louis Battlehawks.
 Seattle drew 29,172 to its first game in 2020.

 Season ticket prices start at $100 and single-game tickets start at $24.